Meet Our Artists!

 KAREN DRESSLER ARGEANAS

-Protectors of the Sacred
+Protector of the Sacred

 by Karen Dressler Argeanas, Created for the Department of the Interior as part of their “Art in the Office” program.